 Students will be notified in writing of their dismissal from the program.
-Students may be dismissed from the program for any of the following reasons including, but not limited to, the following:
+Students may be dismissed from the program for any of the following reasons:

-- Cheating, plagiarism, fabrication, academic misconduct, or other forms of academic dishonesty. - Withholding information or furnishing false information to any college official, faculty member, or office. - Forgery, alteration or misuse of any college or clinical site document, record, or instrument of identification.
+- a.
+Failing two courses as a result of receiving a "C-," "D," "E" "U" (unsatisfactory) grade in a program course. - b.
+Failure to register for a given quarter during the appropriate time frame as established by the college. - c.
+Disclosure of confidential information. - d.
+Suspension or termination from any clinical site. - e.
+Failure to uphold attendance or other program policies. - f.
+Act of dishonesty including but not limited to the following: - 1.
+Cheating, plagiarism, fabrication, academic misconduct, or other forms of academic dishonesty. - 2.
+Withholding information or furnishing false information to any college official, faculty member, or office. - 3.
+Forgery, alteration or misuse of any college or clinical site document, record, or instrument of identification.

-Appeals Procedure for Discipline and Final Grades
+5. Appeals Procedure for Discipline and Final Grades